 If either function is affected, the heart must work much harder to try and deliver enough blood to the body and can become overworked.

-Your heart might be straining if you are short of breath, tired or notice a build-up of fluid in the body.
+Signs your aortic valve is not working properly include if you are short of breath, tired or notice a build-up of fluid in the body.

 Valves may be faulty at birth, or become damaged due to illness.
 The heart valves are assessed by an ultrasound of the heart structure called and echocardiogram (sometimes called an ‘echo’).

 How to prepare for the procedure